4.9-Stars

 Power Isolation

-The existing power supply is safely isolated to prevent any electrical current from flowing through the area where work is to be conducted.
-Lockout or tagout procedures are strictly followed to ensure that the power remains off until the work is complete.
+The current power supply is securely isolated to stop any electrical current from passing through the area during work.
+Lockout or tagout procedures are meticulously followed to keep the power off until the work is finished.

 PPE and Safety Equipment

-Electricians don their personal protective equipment (PPE), including insulating gloves, safety glasses, and arc flash protection if necessary.
-All tools and equipment are inspected to be in good working order and appropriate for the task.
+Electricians wear personal protective equipment (PPE), including insulating gloves, safety glasses, and arc flash protection if necessary.
+All tools and equipment are inspected to ensure they are in good working order and appropriate for the task.

 Connection or Disconnection

 For connections, cables are carefully laid and connected to the main supply.
-The reverse is done for disconnections, with cables being safely removed from the mains.
+The reverse is done for disconnections, with wires safely removed from the mains.
 Electricians follow stringent protocols to manage exposed live parts throughout the process.

 Testing

-Once the connection or disconnection is complete, thorough testing is conducted to ensure the system is safe.
+Once the connection or disconnection is complete, thorough testing is conducted to ensure the system’s safety.
 This may include insulation resistance testing and checking for correct polarity.

 Documentation